From Motion Signals to Insights: A Unified Framework for Student Behavior Analysis and Feedback in Physical Education Classes: Introduction

-To address the aforementioned challenges and limitations, this paper utilizes motion signal data from wearable Inertial Measurement Units (IMUs), commonly used in sports research to accurately and comprehensively capture the movements of each student, instead of video data, to analyze student behavior in physical education classes.
-An end-to-end framework is proposed, leveraging human activity recognition and large language models to generate insightful teaching reports from raw motion signal segments.
-Specifically, the framework first detects motion segments in the signal data corresponding to students' physical activities throughout the whole class, which are then classified and evaluated for quality using activity recognition techniques, resulting in text-based statistical summaries of the students' movements, readable by large language models.
-Finally, these motion statistics are fed into state-of-the-art large language models, which, guided by tailored prompts for educational settings, generate comprehensive analytical reports and feedback.
+To address these issues, we utilize IMU motion signals, which are commonly used in sports research and are able to precisely track individual motion trajectories, instead of video data, to analyze student behavior in physical education classes.
+A unified framework is proposed, leveraging human activity recognition and LLMs to generate insightful teaching reports from raw motion signal segments.
+Specifically, the framework first detects active motion segments from raw signals, then classifies these segments and evaluates their quality using activity recognition techniques, converting non-textual signal data into LLM-readable textual statistical summaries.
+Finally, guided by education-specific prompts, LLMs generate comprehensive analytical reports for both individual students and the entire class.
 To improve generalization across diverse physical education activities, the framework is pre-trained on large-scale public and synthetic datasets, ensuring robust performance with minimal fine-tuning.

 Our primary contributions are as follows: \begin{itemize} \item We propose a novel approach for analyzing motion signals using large language models, which cannot directly process raw signal data.
-To the best of our knowledge, this is the first attempt to transform motion signals into text information readable by large language models.
+To the best of our knowledge, this is the first attempt to transform motion signals into text information readable by LLMs.

-\item We introduce an end-to-end framework that transforms raw physical education class motion signals into insightful teaching analytics.
-Our generalizable approach can accurately identify a wide range of student movements in physical education classes with only a small amount of sample data, providing comprehensive and in-depth analysis and feedback through integration with a large language model.
+\item We introduce a unified framework that transforms raw physical education class motion signals into insightful teaching analytics.
+Our generalizable approach can accurately identify a wide range of student movements in physical education classes with only a small amount of sample data, providing comprehensive and in-depth analysis and feedback through integration with LLMs.

-\item We validate the effectiveness of our approach using basketball classes as a case study, and both quantitative and qualitative experimental results confirm the robustness and efficacy of our framework. \end{itemize}
+\item We validate the effectiveness of our approach using basketball classes by a case study and real-class experiment, and both quantitative and qualitative experimental results confirm the robustness and efficacy of our framework.